 Large companies often employ the services of merchant banks in acquiring capital through the stock market.
 Equity underwriting is achieved by evaluating the amount of stock to be issued, the value of the business, the use of proceeds, and the timing of issuance of the new stock.
 Merchant banks handle all the necessary paperwork and liaison with the appropriate marketing division to advertise the stock.

 Also, they assist in choosing the ideal financial institutions to provide credit facilities and act on the terms of the loan application with the financiers.
-Merchant banks also ensure the lender’s willingness to participate, organize bridge finance, and engage in legal formalities regarding investment to be approved and checking the working capital requirements.
+Merchant banks also ensure the lender’s willingness to participate, organize bridge finance, and engage in legal formalities regarding investment to be approved and check the working capital requirements.

 Merchant banks provide portfolio management services to institutional investors and other investors.
 They help in the management of securities to enhance the value of the underlying investment.
-Merchant banks may assist their clients in the purchase and sale of securities to help them attain their investment objectives.
+Merchant banks may assist their clients in purchasing and selling securities to help them attain their investment objectives.

 Investment Bank vs. Merchant Bank

 Although there is somewhat a thin line between traditional merchant banks and investment banks, the financial institutions differ in several ways.
 First, merchant banks serve small-scale companies that may not be big enough to attract funding from venture capitalists and other large investors.

 Investment banks, on the other hand, focus on underwriting and selling securities through initial public offerings (IPO) and share offerings.
 Unlike merchant banks that focus on small companies with potential for growth, an investment bank’s clientele comprises large companies with enough resources to finance the sale of securities to the public.
 Investment banks advise their clients on mergers and acquisitions, buyouts, and capital restructuring, among other services.

 Traditional merchant banks mainly focus on international financing activities including trade finance, foreign corporate investment, and foreign real estate investment.
 Some of these activities may be shared with investment banks.
 Still, there are other functions like issuing letters of credit and international funds transfer that are predominantly carried out by merchant banks.